kevinfjiang/FuncNotify/READMEPYPI.md

 @time_func(NotifyMethod="Text", use_env=True, env_path".env", update_env=True, phone="8001234567")
 def wait_func():
-    """This function will use the text method and pull env varaibles from `.env`, it will update the already determined env variables too!""" do_something()
+    """This function will use the text method and pull env variables from `.env`, it will update the already determined env variables too!""" do_something()